 Some studies suggest that increasing omega-3 (found in fish oils) and reducing omega-6 (mostly in fast foods), may improve symptoms for people with dry eye syndrome and blepharitis.
-Omega-3 can be obtained from dietary sources.
+This can be obtained from dietary sources.
 Alternatively, omega-3 supplements are available to buy from pharmacies and health food shops.

-Omega-3 supplements are not recommended on health service prescription.
+Omega-3 supplements are not recommended on NHS prescription.
 Please advise your pharmacist if you are taking other medication.